ali-hasan/question-editor/README.md

 - Step 2: Locate project directory and run this command in command line
 -         npm init
 - this will install all the required libraries to run this project in 'node_modules' directory
-- Step 3: 'npm start' command will start a webpack-dev-server to run the application and will also make sure the hot reloading as well
+- Step 3: Run the command below to start a webpack-dev-server to run the application and will also make sure the hot reloading as well
+-         npm start

 # Quesiton Editor Features?
 - Ability to select images from the hard drive for every row and column